2008 New Mexico Lobos football team

-The 2008 New Mexico Lobos football team represented the University of New Mexico during the 2008 NCAA Division I FBS football season.
-New Mexico competed as a member of the Mountain West Conference (MW), and played their home games in the University Stadium.
-The Lobos were led by 11th-year head coach Rocky Long.
+The 2008 New Mexico Lobos football team represented the University of New Mexico as a member of the Mountain West Conference (MW) during the 2008 NCAA Division I FBS football season.
+Led by Rocky Long in his 11th and final season as head coach, the Lobos compiled an overall record of 4–8 with a mark of 2–6 in conference play, tying for sixth place in the MW.
+The team played home games at University Stadium in Albuquerque, New Mexico.

-The Lobos upset ten-point favorites Arizona, 36–28.
+After starting the season with two losses, the Lobos upset ten-point favorites Arizona, 36–28.
 Against ninth-ranked BYU, New Mexico had a fourth quarter touchdown overturned due to a controversial penalty call.
 On fourth down with 21 yards to go, the Lobos then failed to convert for a first down.
 BYU scored on their next possession to clinch the victory, 21–3.
-New Mexico also played a close game against 10th-ranked Utah, which finished the season undefeated and ranked second in the nation.
-The Lobos were stopped at the Utes' goal line on fourth down, and eventually lost by a three-point margin.
+New Mexico also played a close game against 10th-ranked Utah, which finished the season undefeated and finished No. 2 in the nation.
+The Lobos were stopped at the Utes' goal line on fourth down, and lost by a three-point margin.

-New Mexico finished the season with a 4–8 record (MW: 2–6).
-It was the Lobos' first losing season in conference play since 2000.
-After the season, Rocky Long resigned as head coach.
+2008 was the Lobos' first losing season in conference play since 2000.
+After the season, Long resigned as head coach.
 He was replaced by former Illinois offensive coordinator, Mike Locksley.